 This was also my first experience in the gorgeous Four Seasons Centre for the Performing Arts, home to both National Ballet of Canada and the Canadian Opera Company.
 I’ve heard for years what a spectacular performance space this is.
 It was really designed around opera, but what works for opera works equally well with ballet.
 It’s a tall space, with seating in five rings around the main floor.
 I worried a little that my (relatively) cheap seat in the back row of the third ring would require the use of opera glasses (which I don’t have) but as it turned out, it provided an outstanding view of the stage.
 Ballet, even more than opera, benefits from being able to see the entire space.
 I also had a fabulous view of the orchestra in the pit (not that I really ever looked at them once the dancing started).

 The Shostakovich was the first piece on the program.
 The ballet features two male and female leads, who pair off in the middle movement (in the performance I saw, Svetlana Lunkina/Harrison James and Koto Ishihara/Naoya Ebe–all principal dancers except for Ishihara, who is a first soloist) along with six male and female dancers from the company.
 The female leads are clad in red bodysuits and the male leads in charcoal grey, with the rest of the company in full-body “catsuit”-type leotards, grey on the front and red on the back.
 This created an absolutely fascinating effect as they danced.
 The stage was hung with various abstract symbols in red, including stars and fragments of stars, evoking Soviet iconography.
 Indeed, the opening phrase, featuring Lunkina with four male dancers in many ways evoked the star imagery through the angles of their arms.
-The first movement was largely danced as a ensemble pieces, with the shifting positions, lifts, and jumps evoking the abstract symbols above the dancers’ heads.
+The first movement was largely danced as a ensemble piece, with the shifting positions, lifts, and jumps evoking the abstract symbols above the dancers’ heads.
 The First Piano Concerto is an effervescent work in its outer movements and evanescent in its slow movement, and the choreography perfectly caught the mood of the music.
 I really enjoyed that slow movement, with its solos for the two lead couples, including gorgeously timed lifts that mirrored the swells of the music and the plaintive trumpet solo.
 The final movement brought back the entire corps, and the playful nature of the music predominated.
 If there was one criticism to make it was that the piano soloist was a little mechanical and sometimes even a little too quiet, particularly in that witty final movement.
 The dancers generally picked up on that wit, but the music didn’t always reflect it.
 (The trumpeter, on the other hand, was perfect).
 I probably have unusually high standards in this regards, having heard the concerto performed by outstanding soloists twice, but it is what it is.
 It left me wanting desperately to see the other two parts of the trilogy, and one reviewer expressed the hope that someday soon we’d get to see all three done in one evening.
 It also made me crave even more the possibility of someday seeing one of Shostakovich’s actual ballets — I’d want to see The Bolt most of all, with its evocation of machinery–performed live.

 The other two works on the program were also revelations.
 Petite Mort was performed to two movements from two Mozart piano concertos.
 Unlike the Shostakovich, this ballet was not performed en pointe.
 As the title alludes, it’s a ballet about “couplings”, although more via allusion than in graphic depiction (apart from a section that looked like couples posing in various possibly sexual positions).
 There are no soloists, just six men and six women.
 The first movement starts without music but with an ominous droning sound as the six men, clad in what might be described as beige tighty-whities, did a kind of dance with their fencing foils, whipping them loudly at one point, tossing them up with their feet, and making them their ‘partners’.
 A huge sheet is then pulled over the entire company and then removed.
 After the music starts, it’s all about interesting angles between the men and women (wearing beige bodysuits), who pair off.
 The second movement starts with the same droning sound, but with the women, who glide out in long black ball gowns, which they soon reveal–to laughter from the audience–are actually backless dresses on wheels (hence the way they seem to hover).
 Just as the men had danced with the fencing foils, the women dance with these dresses, before the giant bedsheet makes a return, the music begins, and the dancers pair off again.
 In this work, the music–lovely, sparkling Mozart piano works–was often in contrast with the very angular, unusual choreography.

 The third work, after the intermission, was Etudes.
 This “tutu ballet”, as one reviewer put it, is over seventy years old (as opposed to the other two works, which are much more recent).
 This work has a nifty concept, starting off with the lead ballerina (Heather Ogden) demonstrating the five basic positions that are the building blocks of ballet.
 Then, it’s ballet class time–we see only the legs of rows of ballerinas, doing plies, tendues, frappes, batements, and other basic barre exercises.
 Eventually we see all them in silhouette as the female lead demonstrates technique in the centre.
 After that, it’s off to the races with floor exercises (the second half of any ballet class, where work is done on actual dancing).
 We see demonstrations of pirouettes, diagonal jumping runs across the stage (familiar to anyone who’s ever taken ballet class), and even different styles of ballet (one group dons longer “sylph” tutus at some point).
-The men put on a jumping clinic, and there are several solos between the two make leads and the female lead.
+The men put on a jumping clinic, and there are several solos between the two male leads and the female lead.
 The techniques get more and more advanced until the end, there are thirty-nine dancers onstage for an absolutely spectacular finale.
 It was this piece–along for the ballerina musical jewellery boxes available at the gift shop in the lobby–that evoked for me the nostalgia for my years in ballet slippers and leotards and upswept hair.
-It gave me a vocabulary of movement that continues to enhance my enjoyment of music to this day, as well as giving me first-hand knowledge of the practice, athleticism, and artistry that goes into dance performance.
+Those years gave me a vocabulary of movement that continues to enhance my enjoyment of music to this day, as well as giving me first-hand knowledge of the practice, athleticism, and artistry that goes into dance performance.
 I do not expect to go another thirty years again without seeing dance performed live.